matthw/ctf/flare-on_10/ch13/README.md

 ## 1. Obfuscated what ?

-Apply [challenge 5](../ch05) receipe, but disable all analysis options that you think might automatically create functions.
+Apply [challenge 5](../ch05) recipe, but disable all analysis options that you think might automatically create functions.

-Then give ghidra the love it deserves and you're good to go...
+Then give Ghidra the love it deserves and you're good to go...

-Some functions remained a bit hard to read because of messed up stack frames but if you stare long enough that becomes good enough (apparently it can be fixed, but it seems i dont have the magic finger of [@huettenhain](https://twitter.com/huettenhain)).
+Some functions remained a bit hard to read because of messed up stack frames but if you stare long enough without blinking, it becomes good enough (apparently it can be fixed, but it seems i dont have the magic finger of [@huettenhain](https://twitter.com/huettenhain)).

 Everything interesting has already been said in more serious writeups, so i'll just share my [script](rop_to_shellcode.py) which emulates the ROP chain construction and dumps it as a [shellcode](shellcode.bin) for easier analysis (excuse the code quality, but at this stage of the contest, it becomes one big copy pasta mess).